-S. N. Stakeholder Group Name and Village Methodology Findings employability and grab open employment opportunities.
-Consultation with the Pharmacist was held to develop understanding of the disease profile which exists in the project villages.
-The discussion also tried to identify the special health concerns in these villages.
-The key findings of the discussion are as follows: 4 Primary Health MS.Subhadra Bamaniya, Pharmacist One to One • Babies are usually delivered at homes.
-It was informed that the delivery facilities are also available in the PHC of Bidwal village.
-7 Centre Village: Bidwal Interaction The main aliments are respiratory problems, malaria, diarrhea and cold & cough. • Basic facilities such as Hb testing, blood testing for general diseases, thermometer and iron medicine are available.
-In the emergency situation patients refer to District Hospital approx. 50km away from the study area villages. ovt.
-Primary hool Village: Kishanpura It was observed that the basic infrastructure facilities such as benches, electricity, drinking water facilities, fan and school building etc. are not adequate in the school.
+S. N. Stakeholder Group Name and Village Methodology Findings are also available in the PHC of Bidwal village.
+The main aliments are respiratory problems, malaria, diarrhea and cold & cough.
+Basic facilities such as Hb testing, blood testing for general diseases, thermometer and iron medicine are available.
+In the emergency situation patients refer to District Hospital approx. 50km away from the study area villages.
 5 Govt.
-Primary School One to One Interaction • However, prayer room and teacher's common room etc. are yet to be made. • Total 63 student come from the nearby villages and tollahs. • Separate toilet arrangements for girls were seen.
-Kamlesh singh, There are some people working as construction laborer's in the power plant or as factory laborer's in nearby power plants who have migrated from Jharkhad, Bihar and adjacent districts.
-The key findings based on discussions are as follows.
-6 Laborers Sukhiya paswan, Manoj kumar, Ragho murmur Group Discussion • The laborers coming from the villages located nearby expect generation of more job opportunities, as most of them are not very keen to move outside for work.
-Village :Sergarh • It was observed that all construction workers have been provided with basic PPEs after assessing the safety risks involved in their jobs.
+Primary School Smt.Deepmal Vaishnav, Teacher Village: Kishanpura One to One Interaction It was observed that the basic infrastructure facilities such as benches, electricity, drinking water facilities, fan and school building etc. are not adequate in the school.
+However, prayer room and teacher's common room etc. are yet to be made.
+Total 63 student come from the nearby villages and tollahs.
+Separate toilet arrangements for girls were seen.
+6 Laborers Kamlesh singh, Sukhiya paswan, Manoj kumar, Ragho murmur Village :Sergarh Group Discussion There are some people working as construction laborer's in the power plant or as factory laborer's in nearby power plants who have migrated from Jharkhad, Bihar and adjacent districts.
+The key findings based on discussions are as follows. • The laborers coming from the villages located nearby expect generation of more job opportunities, as most of them are not very keen to move outside for work. • It was observed that all construction workers have been provided with basic PPEs after assessing the safety risks involved in their jobs.
 Most contractual workers were found to have adapted to the practice of wearing appropriate PPEs.